migoox/genome-downsampler/README.md

 sudo cp -r ${ORTOOLS_DIR_NAME}/share/* /usr/local/share/
 ```

+#### CUDA (optional)
+The program by default tries to compile all implemented algorithms including CUDA algorithms.
+That means the default *build* process requires CUDA library (see the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and download cuda from [here](https://developer.nvidia.com/cuda-downloads)) and [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) to *run* the CUDA algorithms.

+Note that if you don't have CUDA capable GPU you can still download and install the CUDA library in order to run default compilation process.
+However to reduce the binary footprint and make the installation easier for users that may don't want to install the CUDA library, the `NO_CUDA` flag has been provided (see the [Building from source](#building-from-source) section).

 ### Install using precompiled binaries
 TODO
 ### Building from source
-1. install the dependencies,
+1. Install the dependencies.
-2. clone the repository,
+2. Clone the repository.
+3. Navigate to the repository directory and run
+   - `mkdir build && cd build && cmake .. && cmake --build .` for default build.
-3. navigate to the repository directory and run `mkdir build && cd build && cmake .. && cmake --build .`,
+   - `mkdir build && cd build && cmake -D NO_CUDA=ON .. && cmake --build .` for build without CUDA.
-4. the binary file location: `<repository-dir>/build/src/genome-downsampler`.
+4. The binary file location: `<repository-dir>/build/src/genome-downsampler`.

+Available cmake flags:
+- `WITH_CUDA`: builds the program with CUDA algorithms.
+When this option is disabled, the CUDA library is no longer required
+- `WITH_TESTS`: builds the program with additional `test` subcommand for testing correctness of the algorithms.